Red–green–brown alliance: In Russia

 The red–brown term (красно-коричневые, krasno-korichnevye) originated in post-Soviet Russia to describe an alliance of communists and far-right (nationalist, fascist, monarchist, and religious) opposition to the liberal, pro-capitalist Russian government in the 1990s, opposing economic and social reforms such as rapid transition to a market economy through shock therapy, subsequent sharp increase in poverty and drop in living standards, and removal of many restrictions on people's behaviour.
 Such an alliance was first suggested by Aleksandr Dugin, an early member of the National Bolshevik Party and writer of the new Communist Party of the Russian Federation (CPRF) program.
 As leader of the opposition, Gennady Zyuganov oversaw the partnership of the CPRF with Russian National Unity, a prominent Russian neo-Nazi party.

-As described by American geography lecturer Alexander Reid Ross in his 2017 Against the Fascist Creep, in the 1990s Zyuganov also formed alliances with the far-right National Republican Party of Russia and the Soyuz Venedov, the latter of which, as described and paraphrased by Reid Ross, promotes the worship of pagan gods of the Slavic pantheon' while translating and disseminating German Nazi propaganda in Russian."
+As described by American geography lecturer Alexander Reid Ross in his 2017 Against the Fascist Creep, in the 1990s Zyuganov also formed alliances with the far-right National Republican Party of Russia and the Soyuz Venedov, the latter of which, as described and paraphrased by Reid Ross, promotes the worship of pagan gods of the Slavic pantheon' while translating and disseminating German Nazi propaganda in Russian.
 After Zyuganov publicly proclaimed this new red–brown alliance, there was a noted rise in antisemitism within the CPRF, particularly driven by party official Albert Makashov, who openly called for the expulsion of Jews in Russia and met with David Duke, grand wizard of the Ku Klux Klan.

+In Germany

+During the Weimar Republic, the term Querfront emerged in Germany to similarly describe an alliance between the far-left and the far-right ("red-brown").
+In modern German discourse, the term is either used for minor movements that attempt to bridge the divide of left and right in a populist strategy to unite forces in an effort to gain power or as a descriptor of media and groups typically viewed as far-right that take on more traditionally left-wing positions such as explicit anti-capitalism and anti-imperialism.
+An example for the former is the activities of the National Bolshevik Michael Koth, while an example of the latter is the magazine COMPACT.
+The modern usage of the term has been criticized by historians as not accurate to the original Weimar-era usage.